Private, In-Home Tutoring in Medford Township, New Jersey

-SchoolTutoring Academy’s tutoring programs for Medford Township students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Medford Township, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Medford Township, New Jersey has three public school districts.
 Students in pre-Kindergarten through the 8th grade attend the Medford Township Public Schools.
 There are seven schools in the district, which have a combined population of approximately 3,000 students.
 High school students attend either Shawnee High School, which is part of the Lenape Regional High School District, or the Burlington County Institute of Technology, which is a public vocational and technical school serving the entire county.
 Students in all three districts are challenged to achieve proficiency on the Common Core State Standards and the New Jersey Core Curriculum Content Standards, which ensure that students develop the intellectual, emotional and social skills they need to be successful and productive members of society.